 Pour in the oil into the ground beans – half-cup (125ml), add 2 seasoning cubes, the fish water (fish stock) (which must not be over a half cup) salt to taste.
 Stir and taste the entire mixture.

-The egg can be dropped on top after the barter has been distributed in cooking plates.
+I can drop the egg on top after I have distributed the barter in cooking plates.

 How to Cook beans Pudding